chaoming0625/NumpyDL/docs/tutorials/RNN.rst

 Recurrent Neural Networks
 =========================

-Recurrent Neural Networks (RNNs) are popular models that have shown great promise in many NLP tasks.
-But despite their recent popularity I’ve only found a limited number of resources that throughly explain how RNNs work, and how to implement them.
-That’s what this tutorial is about.
+What are Recurrent Neural Networks and how can you use them?

+In this post I discuss the basics of Recurrent Neural Networks (RNNs) which are deep learning models that are becoming increasingly popular.
+I don’t intend to get too heavily into the math and proofs behind why these work and am aiming for a more abstract understanding.

 Introduction to RNNs
 =======================